Luther2010/project-permit/apps/web/src/lib/email/README.md

 1. Make sure your sender email is verified in AWS SES
 2. For sandbox mode, the recipient email must also be verified
-3. Use the test endpoint with a verified email address
+3. Use the manual script with a verified email address
 4. Check AWS SES console for sending statistics

 ## Next Steps

-- [ ] Set up daily cron job to send emails automatically
+- [x] Set up daily cron job to send emails automatically
 - [ ] Add email preferences (opt-in/opt-out)
 - [ ] Add bounce/complaint handling
 - [ ] Add email analytics tracking